• Skip to Content

 MACH 154 Introductory CAD/CAM Operations for Machinists and Operators 2 Units

-Students utilize latest versions of MasterCAM, using computers with various operating systems, to prepare CNC Computerized Numerical Control (CNC) Milling program files from supplied drawings and models.
+Students will utilize latest versions of MasterCAM, using computers with various operating systems, to prepare CNC Computerized Numerical Control (CNC) Milling program files from supplied drawings and models.
 There will be an emphasis on terminology, planning techniques, and job documentation.

 Lecture Hours: 1 Lab Hours: 3 Repeatable: No Grading: L